How much do you know about erectile dysfunction (ED)? Review these statements and learn which are true and which are

 Most men never experience ED.

 FICTION: Most men experience ED at one time or another.
 Studies suggest that as many as 52% of men between ages 40 and 70 experience erectile dysfunction.

 It is advisable to seek treatment for recurring ED.

-FACT: A man should seek medical advice and treatment if ED occurs more than 50% of the time or is otherwise a concern for him or his partner.
+FACT: A man should seek medical advice and treatment if ED occurs more than 50% of the time or is otherwise a concern for their partner.

 ED can result from riding of a bicycle.